-Though it seems incredibly far fetched, this technology may not be as far off in the future as one would imagine – malleable forms are a major focus of material research these days.
+Though it seems incredibly far fetched, this technology may not be as far off in the future as one would imagine.
+After all, malleable forms are a major focus of material research these days.
 Coupled with nanotechnology, well, who knows … this might go from science-fictional to domesticated fact in a few decades, even if it doesn’t end up looking quite like this.

 “Jens Dyvik is a designer specialized in global collaboration and local manufacturing.
 He works with emotional connections between people and products, and aims to create services and products that help make those connections meaningful.

 In April 2013 he concluded a two-year research world tour, where he worked at open collaborative workspaces in all corners of the world.
 Jens dreams to make a living from an open and sharing design approach.
 His research into open design and personal manufacturing is aiming to realize this dream.
 He is currently establishing a Fab Lab in Oslo, which he will run next to his designstudio.”